-Disclaimer and Copyright This document was commissioned by and prepared for the exclusive use of (Client).
-It is subject to and issued in accordance with the agreement between (Client) and CD+P. CD+P acts in all professional matters as a faithful advisor to its clients and exercises all reasonable skill and care in the provision of professional services.
+Disclaimer and Copyright This document was commissioned by and prepared for the exclusive use of DevelopmentWA.
+It is subject to and issued in accordance with the agreement between DevelopmentWA and CD+P. CD-P acts in all professional matters as a faithful advisor to its clients and exercises all reasonable skill and care in the provision of professional services.
 The information presented herein has been compiled from a number of sources using a variety of methods.
-Except where expressly stated, CD+P does not attempt to verify the accuracy, validity or comprehensiveness of this document, or the misapplication or misinterpretation by third parties of its contents.
+Except where expressly state(-OP+ Qees not attempt to verify the accuracy, validity or comprehensiveness of this document or the missipalication or misinterpretation by third parties of its contents.
 This document cannot be copied or reproduced in whole or part for any purpose without the prior written consent of CD+P.